hpc-uk/build-instructions/apps/VASP/build_vasp_5.4.4_ARCHER2_GCC.md

 correct options to be set in makefile.include in the root directory of the source distribution.

-The makefile.include used for the GCC compilers on ARCHER can be downloaded from:
+The makefile.include used for the GCC compilers on ARCHER2 can be downloaded from:

 * [5.4.4_makefile.include.ARCHER2_GCC](5.4.4_makefile.include.ARCHER2_GCC)